Skip to content

 Edge Types

-The handoffs
+The Handoffs

 A key feature of PIPES is the data handoff management between two models in an integrated modeling project.
 PIPES manages these data handoffs across both the planning (Level 1) and the operations (Level 2) of a project.
-In general, handoffs should be specified for each dataset a model plans to provide other models, and for each unique exchange of that dataset.
+In general, handoffs should be specified for each dataset a model plans to provide to other models, and for each unique exchange of that dataset.